Penghu Refugee Camp

 The Penghu Refugee Camp (Chinese: 澎湖難民營; pinyin: Pénghú Nànmínyíng) accommodated Vietnamese boat refugees in Taiwan from 1977 to 1988.
 There were two camps in Penghu County, both originally military sites.
 One was located in Chuwan Village, Siyu Township, and operated from 1977 to 1979.
-Another camp in Chiangmei Village (or Jiangmei, Chinese:講美, Taiwanese: Káng-bí) in Baisha Township, was more representative; it opened on December 1, 1978, and closed on November 28, 1988, operating for a total of 11 years.
+Another camp in Chiangmei Village (or Jiangmei, Chinese:講美, Taiwanese: Káng-bí), Baisha Township, was more representative; it opened on 1 December 1978, and closed on 28 November 1988, operating for a total of 11 years.

 Background

 In 1975, after the communist regime of North Vietnam unified the entire country, the capital of South Vietnam, Saigon, was renamed Ho Chi Minh City, prompting a mass exodus of ethnic Chinese who had been living in the South.
 Beginning in 1977, relations between China and Vietnam deteriorated, and in 1979 China (PRC) invaded Vietnam, triggering the Sino-Vietnamese War.
 This led to an anti-Chinese campaign in northern Vietnam, forcing many ethnic Chinese there to flee.
 Among the refugees were also ethnic Chinese from Laos and Cambodia.
 This wave of displacement became known as the Indochinese refugee crisis.
 Most of these Vietnamese Chinese refugees fled to Mainland China, Hong Kong, Taiwan, Malaysia, Singapore, the Philippines, and Indonesia.

 As the United States had been involved in the Vietnam War, it bore a necessary obligation to assist in the resettlement of refugees after the conflict.
-In 1977, Taiwan, also referred to as the Free Area of the Republic of China, was still one of the United States’ diplomatic allies.
+In 1977, Taiwan, also referred to as the Free Area of the Republic of China, was still one of the United States' diplomatic allies.
 During the period when United Nations officials were reviewing refugee applications for resettlement abroad (with the primary permanent resettlement destinations being the United States, Canada, and Australia), Taiwan (Free China) served as a temporary refugee reception and accommodation site.

-On January 1, 1979, the United States formally established diplomatic relations with the People’s Republic of China, severed ties with Free China (Republic of China, as known as Taiwan), and moved to terminate the long-standing Sino-American Mutual Defense Treaty.
+On 1 January 1979, the United States formally established diplomatic relations with the People's Republic of China, severed ties with Free China (Republic of China, as known as Taiwan), and moved to terminate the long-standing Sino-American Mutual Defense Treaty.
 As the resettlement of Vietnamese refugees had not yet been completed, the United States continued to provide assistance through the Catholic Relief Services, allowing Taiwan and the United States to maintain unofficial, people-to-people exchanges.